Jithin-Jude/DukaanDost/README.md

         return sortedIntersectionList
     }
 ```
+### Why "No products found!" showing sometimes?
+This can happen because:
+1. No products match the search term.
+2. When a filter is applied, search happens only in that category.
+3. Network issue & data is not cached.

 ### Business logic test coverage:
 Unit test was written with the help of the JUnit4 testing framework: `ProductViewModelUnitTest.kt`
 ![](https://github.com/Jithin-Jude/DukaanDost/blob/f5c6b3aecfb88e7c087e2db689f6e52320ec25d7/sample_images/test_coverage.png)